Facebook VP Says Company Won't Use Experts To Fix Fake News Because It is Worried About Criticism - Slashdot

 So then it would go to Ryan.

-Totally unbiased opinion by TFA's 'journalist' (Score:4, Insightful)
+Totally unbiased opinion by TFA's 'journalist' (Score:5, Insightful)

 Why should Facebook take any responsibility for content that is posted by their users?
 Why should they suddenly become a media curator, instead of a social network?
 Why is TFA written as though it was completely obvious and indisputable truth?